 Seniority A listing of workers in order of length of service or time worked.
-Employers often use seniority to decide who will be promoted, laid off or recalled.
+The Collective Agreement will provide the rules of when seniority matters for things like vacation and promotions.
 Seniority is usually applied across the bargaining unit, but not between bargaining units.
+Seniority is unique to unions.